boredzo/impluse-hfs/README.md

 If you get a list with multiple “`Apple_HFS`” partitions, then there are multiple HFS partitions (most likely for a partitioned hard drive).
 You can create a raw HFS image file from, or use impluse directly with, each partition separately.

-### What you can do with impluse

-Pick out the diskXsY or diskXsYsZ that corresponds to “Apple_HFS”, then feed it to `impluse convert` or `impluse extract`:

-- `impluse convert /dev/diskXsY "Insert Name Here-HFS+.img"`
-- `impluse extract /dev/diskXsY ':'`

-':' is a path to the root of the volume; this path will tell `extract` to extract the whole volume as a folder.
-The folder will have the name of the volume.

-Both operations are quite fast; they will typically be limited by the speed of I/O (e.g., if you're reading directly from a CD, this will be limited by the speed of your CD drive).

 ### On bare HFS volumes, such as floppies
 A storage device that isn't big enough to make sense to partition will often omit the partition map entirely, containing only a bare HFS volume.
 Often these are floppy disks, or images thereof.